department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/s-dvi/premium-rates.md

 ### 30 payment life

+**Available on:**
-- Available on all programs
+- All programs

+**This plan:**

-- Requires that you make premium payments for 30 years
+- Requires that you make premium payments for 30 years.
+Once you've made all of your payments, you'll have life insurance coverage under this policy for the rest of your life.
+- Has a face value that never changes
 - Has slightly higher premium payments than an Ordinary Life policy
 - Has loan and cash value